hellwolf/THSH/README.md

 > [!NOTE]
 >
-> This project is work in progress, and a proof-of-concept (PoC) is planned for the
+> This project is a work in progress, and a proof-of-concept (PoC) is planned for the
 > [MuniHac2024](https://munihac.de/2024.html) event.

 THSH